mikekestemont/mikekestemont.github.io/talks/index.md

 ##Panels
 * Participation in panel with Van Zundert, Joris (convenor); Jannidis, Fotis; Drucker, Johanna; Rockwell, Geoffrey; Underwood, Ted; Andrews, Tara, ‘What is Modeling and What is Not?’, *Digital Humanities 2014* (Lausanne, Switserland, 10/07/2014).
 * Participation in panel with Svetlana Lutchitskaya, Claire McIlroy, Nada Zečevič, ‘Heritages: A Round Table’, *Annual Meeting of CARMEN, the international medieval network* (Stirling, Scotland, 11 September 2014).
+* Moderated panel with the "eager beavers" (Dong Nguyen, Eva D'Hondt, Folgert Karsdorp and Tim Van de Cruys) at CLIN25 (Computational Linguistics in The Netherlands), Antwerp, 5/02/2015.